dask/dask-blog/_posts/2019-07-02-very-large-svds.md

     Things still worked, but Dask had to move the data to disk and back repeatedly, which reduced performance significantly.

-    We resolved this by including explicit persist/wait calls in the algorithm.
+    We resolved this by including explicit recomputation steps in the algorithm.

 2. Related chunks of data would be loaded at different times, and so would need to stick around longer than necessary to wait for their associated